BXYMartin/Python-IrradPy/README.md

 * Download data sets by downloader
 * Define latitude, longitude, elevation, time period for a model.
 * Run the model.

+- For BSRN and PNNL Downloads:
+Not Required.

 ### Usage
 #### Use inside Python Script